-During the six months ended July 31, 2022, the board of directors of JiHu approved an employee stock option plan ("JiHu ESOP") for its employees.
-During the three and six months ended July 31, 2022, the Company recognized \$2.8 million and \$3.0 million stock-based compensation expense related to JiHu ESOP, respectively.
-As of July 31, 2022, approximately \$20.6 million of total unrecognized compensation cost was related to the JiHu ESOP that is expected to be recognized over 3.7 years.
-The Company considers the RSUs and stock option awards granted pursuant to the JiHu ESOP as potentially dilutive equity instruments that will result in dilution of the Company's stake in JiHu upon vesting of such award (or, in the case of option awards granted pursuant to the JiHu ESOP, upon vesting and subsequent exercise into shares of JiHu common stock).
+In April 2022, the board of directors of JiHu approved an employee stock option plan ("JiHu ESOP") for its employees.
+As a result of forfeitures triggered by the departure of a key executive during the three months ended April 30, 2023, the Company reversed stock-based compensation previously recorded which resulted in a \$2.5 million gain.
+For the three months ended April 30, 2022, the Company recorded \$0.2 million of stock-based compensation expense.

+As of April 30, 2023, approximately \$6.1 million of total unrecognized compensation cost was related to the JiHu ESOP that is expected to be recognized over 3.0 years.
+The Company considers the RSAs and stock option awards granted pursuant to the JiHu ESOP as potentially dilutive equity instruments that will result in dilution of the Company's stake in JiHu upon vesting of such award (or, in the case of option awards granted pursuant to the JiHu ESOP, upon vesting and subsequent exercise into shares of JiHu common stock).
 Any such dilution will be accounted for as an equity transaction.
 Until such awards granted pursuant to the JiHu ESOP are vested (or, in the case of option awards, vested and ultimately exercised into shares of JiHu common stock), the Company will continue to record the recognized stock-compensation expense of JiHu as part of the noncontrolling interest.